NautilusTrader

 Deribit

-Founded in 2016, Deribit is a cryptocurrency derivatives exchange specializing in Bitcoin and Ethereum options and futures.
+Founded in 2016, Deribit is a cryptocurrency derivatives exchange for options, futures, perpetuals, spot, and combo instruments.
 It is one of the largest crypto options exchanges by volume, and a leading platform for crypto derivatives trading.

 This integration supports live market data ingest and order execution with Deribit.